 Arlington’s Enchant offers a one-of-a-kind holiday experience with the world’s biggest Christmas light maze!
 With millions of illuminating lights and a fun ice-skating pond, Enchant has a little bit (or a lot!) of everything for everyone.
 Most importantly, kids age 4 and younger get in free.
 And bonus: Parking is free, too!
 There is a limited amount of tickets available for each night, so plan ahead!
 Get more information about this event here.

 Beginning Thanksgiving night, Prairie Lights offers a unique drive-through experience along two miles of illuminated paths sparkling with four million lights.
 Halfway through the drive, stop by the magical Holiday Village where you can snap some photos with Santa, peruse unique Christmas gift vendors and stroll through an indoor snow maze!
 Click here to read more about this event.

-In celebration of the most wonderful time of the year and the museum’s 125th anniversary, The Modern Art Museum of Fort Worth is opening its first ever holiday lights display daily from 5 p.m. until midnight.
+In celebration of the most wonderful time of the year, The Modern Art Museum of Fort Worth is opening its second annual holiday lights display daily from 5 p.m. until midnight.
 Please note: The museum is closed on Mondays.
-General admission to the museum is $13, and children 12 years and younger get in free!
-Local tip: Admission is free on Sundays.
+General admission to the museum is $16, and attendees 18 years and younger get in free!
+Local tip: Admission is free on Fridays and half-price on Sundays.
 For more information about Modern Lights, click here.

 This last one has become a part of my family’s annual holiday tradition.
 Driving through the Highland Park neighborhood (located in the central part of Dallas county) is an experience straight out of a magazine with magnificent homes and a swanky nearby shopping center, Highland Park Village.
 During the holiday season, homeowners and tenants around Highland Park go all out in displaying their holiday cheer.
 Some residences even have Christmas carols playing in their front yard every night.